 Chemicals in the brain that are activated when romance is afoot, activate the same sensation as feeding an addiction would.
 The problem is not that love can make you feel good.
 The relapse trigger comes in when there is often an attempt to substitute one for another.

 After some time, and recovery experience, getting back into the dating scene may be an option.
 By living a sober lifestyle, and avoiding relapse triggers, a relationship with the right person could be something to work toward.

-Social Isolation and Internal Triggers
+Social Isolation and Internal Triggers in Recovery from Addiction